LCAV/audioROS/README.md

 We took inspiration from [this](https://roboticsbackend.com/package-organization-for-a-ros-stack-best-practices/) helpful article for the structure of this repo.

-## Reference
+## References

 Please refer to the below publications for more information.

 ```
-F. Dümbgen, A. Hoffet, A. Scholefield, and M. Vetterli, "Blind as a bat: audible echolocation on tiny robots", submitted to IEEE/RSJ International Conference on Intelligent Robotis and Systems, 2022.
+F. Dümbgen, A. Hoffet, A. Scholefield, and M. Vetterli, "Blind as a bat: audible
+echolocation on tiny robots", submitted to IEEE/RSJ International Conference on
+Intelligent Robotis and Systems, 2022.
 ```

 ```
-F. Dümbgen, "Blind as a bat: spatial perception without sight", Ph.D. disseration, École Polytechnique Fédérale de Lausanne, 2021.
+F. Dümbgen, "Blind as a bat: spatial perception without sight", Ph.D. disseration,
+École Polytechnique Fédérale de Lausanne, 2021.
 ```